 3. Experiments/Results.
-Here we will describe qualitative aspects of our affine control on small systems; in particular we focus on the contrast between standard OPF and nominal CC-OPF, on problematic features that can arise because of fluctuating wind sources and on out-of-sample testing of the CC-OPF solution, including the analysis of non-Gaussian distributions.
-Some of our tests involve the BPA grid and Polish Grid, which are large; we present additional set of tests to address the scalability of our solution methodology to the large cases.
+Here we will describe qualitative aspects of our affine control on small systems; in particular we focus on the contrast between standard OPF (meaning here and below standard DC OPF) and nominal CC-OPF, on problematic features that can arise because of fluctuating wind sources and on out-of-sample testing of the CC-OPF solution, including the analysis of non-Gaussian distributions.
+Some of our tests involve the BPA grid and Polish Grid, which are large; we present additional sets of tests to address the scalability of our solution methodology to the large cases.
+Additional experiments are provided in the Appendix, Section 6.3.

-3.1.
-Failure of standard OPF.
 Above (see Eq.
-(1.8)) we introduced the socalled standard OPF method for setting traditional generator output levels.
+(1.8)) we introduced the so-called standard OPF method for setting traditional generator output levels.
 When renewables are present, the natural extension of this approach would make use of some fixed estimate of output (e.g., mean output) and to handle fluctuations in renewable output through the same method used to deal with changes in load: ramping output of traditional generators up or down in proportion to the net increase or decrease in renewable output.
 This feature could seamlessly be handled using today's control structure, with each generator's output adjusted at a fixed (preset) rate.
 For the sake of simplicity, in the experiments below we assume that all ramping rates are equal.

 Different assumptions on these fixed rates will likely produce different numerical results; however, this general approach entails an inherent weakness.
 The key point here is that mean generator output levels as well as in particular the ramping rates would be chosen without considering the stochastic nature of the renewable output levels.
 Our experiments are designed to highlight the limitations of this "riskunaware" approach.
-In contrast, our CC-OPF produces control parameters (the \bar{p} and the α) that are risk-aware and, implicitly, also topology-aware - in the sense of network proximity to wind farms.
+In contrast, our CC-OPF produces control parameters (the $\bar{p}$ and the $\alpha$ ) that are risk-aware and, implicitly, also topology-aware - in the sense of network proximity to wind farms.